-The word liquidity alludes to presence of or accessibility of enough amount of asset (fiat money or other assets/coins to be exchanged against that asset or pairs) in the crypto market to fulfill demand in the crypto market.
+The word liquidity alludes to the presence of or accessibility of enough amount of asset (fiat money or other assets/coins to be exchanged against that asset or pairs) in the crypto market to fulfill demand in the crypto market.
 Since cash is considered the most liquid asset as it is easily accessible whether a person wants to buy, sell or meet their other needs such as paying debts, it is used to gauge liquidity of other assets such as cryptocurrencies.

-One of the most common ways of dealing with liquidity inside of crypto market industry by individual crypto platforms is by integrating with market makers, whether those market makers are automated algos and smart contracts or are trading partner companies and groups or individuals; but we also have other strategies of solving liquidity problems as well including adding fiat-crypto options for many other tokens apart from ETH and BTC, and platforms taping into multiple reserves to reduce the cost of switching by the user and therefore boosting activity for a token/platform.
-Improving crypto adoption will act to improve liquidity for entire crypto market as well as for individual tokens/altcoins/cryptocurrencies.
+One of the most common ways of dealing with liquidity inside of crypto market industry by individual crypto platforms is by integrating with market makers, whether those market makers are automated algos and smart contracts or are trading partner companies and groups or individuals; but we also have other strategies of solving liquidity problems as well including adding fiat-crypto options for many other tokens apart from ETH and BTC, and platforms tapping into multiple reserves to reduce the cost of switching by the user and therefore boosting activity for a token/platform.
+Improving crypto adoption will act to improve liquidity for the entire crypto market as well as for individual tokens/altcoins/cryptocurrencies.

-Market makers facilitate trading of cryptocurrencies between sellers and buyers by creating multiple limit orders on the order book run by a crypto exchange or platform, in order to provide liquidity.
+Market makers facilitate the trading of cryptocurrencies between sellers and buyers by creating multiple limit orders on the order book run by a crypto exchange or platform, in order to provide liquidity.

 We first look at the effects of liquidity and why it is a problem for crypto markets.

 Liquidity affects prices and market stability